orchid00/actions_sandbox/03-documentation_actions.md

 # Need to first create an empty gh-pages branch
 # see https://pkgdown.r-lib.org/reference/deploy_site_github.html
-# and also add secrets for a GITHUB_PAT and EMAIL to the repository
+# and also add secrets for a GH_PAT and EMAIL to the repository
 # gh-action from Cecilapp/GitHub-Pages-deploy
   checkout-and-deploy:
    runs-on: ubuntu-latest